Lotus Symphony (MS-DOS)

 Lotus Symphony was an integrated software package for creating and editing text, spreadsheets, charts and other documents on the MS-DOS operating systems.
-It was released by Lotus Development as a follow-on to its popular spreadsheet program, Lotus 1-2-3, and was produced from 1984–1992.
+It was released by Lotus Development as a follow-on to its popular spreadsheet program, Lotus 1-2-3, and was produced from 1984 to 1992.
 Lotus Jazz on the Apple Macintosh was a sibling product.

 IBM revived the name Lotus Symphony in 2007 for a new office suite based on OpenOffice.org, but the two programs are otherwise unrelated.

 History

 Lotus 1-2-3 had originally been billed as an integrated product with spreadsheet, database and graphing functions (hence the name "1-2-3").
 Other products described as "integrated", such as Ashton-Tate's Framework and AppleWorks, from Apple Computer, normally included word processor functionality.
 Symphony was Lotus' response.

+Lotus advertised Symphony on television during the 1984 Summer Olympics.

 Overview

 Symphony for MS-DOS is a program that loads entirely into memory on startup, and can run as an MS-DOS task on versions of Microsoft Windows (3.x/95/98/ME).
 Using the Command Prompt, and a .pif file, Symphony can also be used on Windows XP and its successors.

 Using ALT+F10 the user can alternate among the five "environments" of the program, each a rendering of the same underlying data.
 The environments are: